HADAS496/comics-and-Reaganomics-/index.md

 {% include figure.html
   class="left"
-  width="50%"
+  width="30%"
-  caption="The poster for the 1948 film "The Snake Pit"" image-path="scrollstory\images\for my project\the snake pit.jpg"
+  caption="The poster for the 1948 film "The Snake Pit." " image-path="scrollstory\images\for my project\the snake pit.jpg"
 %}